Seshadri constants and Grassmann bundles over curves: Introduction

 \section{Introduction}

-Seshadri constants were introduced by Demailly, \cite{D}, in 1990.
+Seshadri constants were introduced by Demailly \cite{D} in 1990.
 He was motivated by an ampleness criterion of Seshadri \cite[Theorem 7.1]{H}.
 Seshadri constants have become an important area of research dealing with positivity of line bundles on projective varieties.

-Let $X$ be a smooth complex projective variety, and let $L$ be a nef line bundle on $X$.
-Take any point $x \,\in\, X$.
-The {\it Seshadri constant of $L$ at $x$}, which is a nonnegative real number denoted by $\varepsilon(X,L,x)$, is defined to be
+Let $M$ be a smooth complex projective variety, and let $L$ be a nef line bundle on $M$.
+Take any point $x \,\in\, M$.
+The {\it Seshadri constant of $L$ at $x$}, which is a nonnegative real number denoted by $\varepsilon(M,L,x)$, is defined to be

-where the infimum is taken over all closed curves in $X$ passing through $x$.
-Here $L\cdot C$ denotes the intersection multiplicity, so only the numerical class of $L$ is relevant, and ${\rm mult}_x C$ denotes the multiplicity of $C$ at $x$.
-It is easy to check that the infimum can equivalently be taken over irreducible and reduced curves $C$.
+where the infimum is taken over all closed curves in $M$ passing through the point $x$.
+Here $L\cdot C$ denotes the intersection multiplicity, so only the numerical class of $L$ is relevant in the above definition, and ${\rm mult}_x C$ denotes the multiplicity of the curve $C$ at $x$.
+It is easy to check that the infimum can equivalently be taken just over irreducible and reduced curves $C$.

-Seshadri's above mentioned criterion for ampleness says that $L$ is ample if and only if $\varepsilon(X,L,x) \,>\, 0$ for all $x \,\in\, X$.
+Seshadri's above mentioned criterion for ampleness says that $L$ is ample if and only if $\varepsilon(M,L,x) \,>\, 0$ for all $x \,\in\, M$.

-If the variety $X$ is clear from the context, we simply write $\varepsilon(L,x)$ instead of $\varepsilon(X,L,x)$.
+If the variety $M$ is clear from the context, we simply write $\varepsilon(L,x)$ instead of $\varepsilon(M,L,x)$.

-Usually, the Seshadri constants are not easy to compute precisely and a lot of work has focussed on giving bounds on Seshadri constants.
-If $L$ is an ample line bundle on a projective variety $X$ of dimension $n$, then it is not difficult to show that $\varepsilon(L,x)\,\le \,\sqrt[n]{L^n}$ for all $x \in X$, where $L^n$ denotes the top self-intersection of $L$.
+Usually, the Seshadri constants are not easy to compute precisely and a lot of work has focused on giving bounds on Seshadri constants.
+If $L$ is an ample line bundle on a projective variety $M$ of dimension $n$, then it is not difficult to show that $\varepsilon(L,x)\,\le \,\sqrt[n]{L^n}$ for all $x \,\in\, M$, where $L^n$ denotes the top self-intersection of $L$.
 So $\varepsilon(L,x)$ belongs to the interval $(0,\sqrt[n]{L^n}]$.
 In many specific cases, it is an interesting problem to shrink this range of possible values for Seshadri constants and a lot of work has been done in this direction.
 For an overview of current research on Seshadri constants, see \cite{B}.